The ABCs of Detecting and Preventing Phishing

-One last advice: always trust your gut.
+One last advice: for preventing phishing, always trust your gut.
 It may not be the most scientific approach, but, ultimately, you should just listen to what your intuition tells you.
 If something feels wrong, even if you cannot specifically explain why, or if it’s too good to be true, it’s better to stay away from it.

 This article was originally published in December 2015 by Cristina Chipurici and was last updated with current information on July 7, 2018.